Mo Donegal finishes 1st at Belmont, another Pletcher win

 Mo Donegal entered the gate the betting favorite at 5 to 2.
 We the People led for much of the race, but Mo Donegal and Ortiz took charge coming out of the final turn.

-Rich Strike, a stunning Kentucky Derby winner at 80-to-1 odds, was sixth after owner Rick Dawson and trainer Eric Reed held him out of the Preakness with an eye on Belmont.
-Rich Strike was the first healthy Derby winner to skip Pimlico since 1985.
+Rich Striker owner Rick Dawson and trainer Eric Reed held the Kentucky Derby winner out of the Preakness with an eye on Belmont, the first healthy horse to skip Pimlico after winning the Triple Crown’s first even since 1985.

 Reed said the team encouraged jockey Sonny Leon to try pushing Rich Strike from the outside, but the horse kept trying to get back inside — where he made a late charge past 19 horse to win at Churchill Downs.
+Rich Strike spent much of the race in last place and couldn’t recover.

 “I think we just made a tactical error,” Reed said.